Quality of life is a construct with many forms of definition. The Australian Centre on Quality of Life recommends the following construction:

 Wu, C. H., & Yao, G. (2007).
 Importance has been considered in satisfaction evaluation: An experimental examination of Locke’s range-of-affect hypothesis.
 Social Indicators Research, 81(3), 521-542.

-ACQOL formed a partnership with Australian Unity in 2001 to develop the Australian Unity Wellbeing Index - a national survey which uses several indicators to measure subjective life quality.
+ACQol formed a partnership with Australian Unity in 2001 to develop the Australian Unity Wellbeing Index - a national survey which uses several indicators to measure subjective life quality.
 The Centre is also home to data from the Australian Unity Longitudinal Wellbeing Study.
-This study followed-up a random sample of Australians within a ten year period.
-ACQOL also supports the International Wellbeing Group (IWG) - an international collaborative network of researchers.
-The collective aim of the IWG is to develop the Personal Wellbeing Index into a standard, cross-cultural measure of Subjective Wellbeing (SWB).
+This study follows-up the samples of Australians who respond to the annual cross-sectional surveys.
+ACQol also supports the International Wellbeing Group (IWbG) - an international collaborative network of researchers.
+The collective aim of the IWbG is to develop the Personal Wellbeing Index into a standard, cross-cultural measure of Subjective Wellbeing (SWB).

-ACQOL is committed to improving our understanding of life quality through both theory development and empirical research.
-Notable advances in understanding have been achieved through the development and evaluation of the theory of SWB homestasis, the discovery of SWB set-points, and the demonstration that SWB is dominated by positive mood.
+ACQol is committed to improving our understanding of life quality through both theory development and empirical research.
+Notable advances in understanding have been achieved through the development and evaluation of the theory of SWB homestasis, the discovery of SWB set-points, and the demonstration that SWB mainly comprises positive-activated mood (Homeostatically Protected Mood).

-ACQOL is committed to open-access.
-All reports and data resulting from the Australian Unity project, currently including 34 national, cross-sectional surveys, are freely available for download.
-The longitudinal data are currently being assembled into a single coherent file and will be available by the end of 2017.
-Other cross-sectional data are also available.
+ACQol is committed to open-access.
+All reports and data resulting from the Australian Unity project, currently including 35 national, cross-sectional surveys, are freely available for download.
+The longitudinal data are currently being assembled into a single coherent file and will be available by the end of 2020.
+Cross-sectional data from other surveys are also available.

 Emeritus Professor Robert A. Cummins